pinojs/pino/docs/api.md

 on a long interval, say ten seconds.
 Such a strategy can provide an optimum balance between extremely efficient logging at high demand periods and safer logging at low demand periods.

+if needed to wait for the logs to be flushed, the callback can be used.
+(when using a custom `WritableStream` in destination that has the `flush` function,  you should call the callback after finish flushing)

 * See [`destination` parameter](#destination)
 * See [Asynchronous Logging ⇗](/docs/asynchronous.md)